NEW RULES DRAFTED THE COULD ALLOW COMMERCIAL BUSINESS IN MO HEIGHTS

 The Rule: The development must not cause our roads to fail.

-Self-Imposed Hardship: Variances are legally intended for physical hardships (like a cliff on the property), not for financial gain.
+Self-Imposed Hardship: Variances are legally intended for physical land hardships (like a cliff on the property), not for financial gain.
 The developer could solve the traffic problem simply by reducing the size of the project.

 Don't just say "I don't like it."
 Give the Commissioners a legal reason to vote NO.

-The developer's traffic and fiscal studies are paid for by the developer.
+Step 1: Demand an Independent Review The developer's traffic and fiscal studies are paid for by the developer.Â

-When you testify, keep it under 2 minutes and use this structure to be clear and authoritative:
+Step 2: Use the "Sandwich Method" in Hearings When you testify, keep it under 2 minutes and use this structure to be clear and authoritative:

 State the Rule: "Commissioners, the 1041 regulations prohibit lowering the Level of Service on our roads."